|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Matthew 24:36 “But of that day and hour no one knows, not even the angels of heaven, but My Father only.”

-If God is a Trinity is three simultaneous manifestations of one divine being, then how could one manifestation “know” something which the other “manifestation” did not know?
-Jesus said that He - at that time - did not know “that day and hour” when He would return (Mark 13:32).
+If God is one being who manifests in three ways, how could one manifestation “know” something that the other manifestations did not know.
+Jesus said that He - at that time - did not know the day and hour of His return (Mark 13:32).

 Matthew 26:39 “He went a little farther and fell on His face, and prayed, saying, ‘O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will.’”